 If an Applicant disagrees with a Program determination, or with the Reconsideration Request Denial determination, said party may file directly to PRDOH, as grantee, an Administrative Review Request.
-The Applicant must submit such request, in writing, within twenty (20) days of being notified of a Program determination or a Reconsideration Request Denial determination.
-The date of notification is that on which a determination was sent to the Applicant.
+The Applicant must submit such request, in writing, within twenty (20) calendar days from the date a copy of the Program determination or a Reconsideration Request Denial determination notice was filed in the record of the agency.
+Provided, that if the date on which the copy of the notice is filed in the records of the agency differs from the mailing date of said notice, the aforementioned twenty (20) calendar day-term shall be calculated from the mailing date.

 Applicants who submit an Administrative Review Request must follow the procedure established in Regulation 4953.
 After the Administrative Adjudicative Procedure concludes, applications with approved Administrative Review Requests will return to active Program status and continue within the process as normal.
-Applications with denied Administrative Review Requests will remain ineligible for the R3 Program.
+Applications with denied Administrative Review Requests will remain ineligible for the Program.

 If the Applicant disagrees with any final written determination on an Administrative Review Request notified by PRDOH after completing the Administrative Adjudicative Procedure, said party may file a Judicial Review petition before the Court of Appeals of Puerto Rico within thirty (30) days after a copy of the notice has been filed.
-See Act No. 201-2003, as amended, known as the Judiciary Act of the Commonwealth of Puerto Rico of 2003, 4 LPRA § 24 et seq., and section 4.2 of Act 38-2017, as amended, known as the Uniform Administrative Procedures Act of the Government of Puerto Rico, 3 LPRA § 9672.
+See Act No. 201-2003, as amended, known as the Judiciary Act of the Commonwealth of Puerto Rico of 2003, 4 LPRA § 24 et seq., and section 4.2 of Act 38-2017, as amended, known as the Uniform Administrative Procedures Act of the Government of Puerto Rico, 3 LPRA §9672.